Corridor Plan Adopted

 Neighborhood-scale commercial, with multi-family above and behind.
 Development form that will complement the greenway and parkway design, with more walkable, pedestrian-orientated design.

-In addition to making recommendations for land use related to changes in the corridor, the Plan will include transportation-related recommendations for individual site development that can be used to help coordinate design inside the Parkway.
+In addition to making recommendations for land use related to changes in the corridor, the Plan includes transportation-related recommendations for individual site development that can be used to help coordinate design inside the Parkway.

-Recommendations on coordinating placement of crosswalks, possible alleyways or private drives, parking and circulation and other details that build on the preliminary parkway design concepts.
+Recommendations on coordinating placement of crosswalks, possible alleyways or private drives, parking and circulation and other details that build on the preliminary parkway design concepts will be integrated over time, as properties redevelop.
 The Plan also takes a closer look at how to best connect the neighborhoods to the Parkway, with improvements along Grand Street and to Fassnight Park and Greenway Trails.

-Following the adoption of the plan, two other efforts will be brought forward:
+Following the adoption of the plan, two other efforts will be brought forward and presented to the public:

 - A Parkway Overlay Zoning District establishing the development code for properties located in the Grant Avenue Parkway Corridor